For new members and non-members:

 Jib 2 teaches the finer points of advanced boathandling and crew coordination.
 In this class, you will learn to sail without a rudder!Rudderless sailing, while not required for the red test, gives a sailor a deeper understanding of the forces at work when a boat is under sail.
 This class is focused specifically on sailing a boat using only the sails and your own weight; no rudder required.
 You’ll learn how sail trim and heel affect how a boat moves, so that you can make your turns better, tacks smoother, and gybes safer.
 Any sailor who has taken Jib 1, and wants to greatly increase their sailing knowledge, should take this 2 hour class.

 Our keelboats, especially our Sonars, are some of our most fun and popular boats.
-This 3-session class will give you the knowledge necessary to rig, moor, and sail these boats.
+This 1-day class will give you the knowledge necessary to rig, moor, and sail these boats.

 The keelboat class introduces new skills which prepare sailors for a new type of sailing.
 Rhodes and Sonars offer more space and better performance than our Mercuries, and are our most popular boats on busy days.
 To sail these boats students will learn how to safely navigate the mooring field, moor their boats, and perform a man-overboard rescue.
-This 7.5 hour course will also go over how to safely rig, reef, and sail these boats in a variety of conditions.
+This 6 hour course will also go over how to safely rig, reef, and sail these boats in a variety of conditions.
 Your instructor will join you on board and give students time on the helm, so that when you earn your rating, keelboats are second nature to you.
-The class will be conducted in both Rhodes 19s and Sonars.
+The class will be conducted in Rhodes 19s, Sonars, and Ideal 18s.

 The 420 is one of the most popular double-handed racing boats in the world, and this class will teach you the skills necessary to sail one.